syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Managing-Records-and-Columns.md

 ![](Managing-Records-and-Columns_images/Managing-Records-and-Columns_img9.jpeg)

 ## Unbound Columns
-The GridGroupingControl is provide the support for adding the unbound columns which are not bounded to the grid’s data source.
+The GridGroupingControl is provide the support for adding the unbound columns which are not bounded to the gridï¿½s data source.
 This can be achieved by creating the field descriptor and adding to the [UnboundFields](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableDescriptor~UnboundFields.html) collection.

 {% tabs %}
 {% highlight c# %}